 How to understand the Google May 2020 Core Update

 The only way to really address broad core updates is to try and improve your content and website.
-If you can implement techniques to ensure you are helping Google to achieve their mission, you are moving in the right direction.
+If you can implement techniques to ensure you are helping Google to achieve its mission, you are moving in the right direction.

 Google Core Algorithm Update